jflinchbaugh/kd3ee/content/post/2024-04-17-sparc-elmer-night.md

 It was my first time trying
 to crimp those SMA connectors.

+I got a quick tour
+of all the repeater hardware.
+There are a lot more services
+running on these towers than I realized.

 {{< gallery >}}
 {{< figure link="/img/2024/2024-04-17-k3ir.jpg" caption="K3IR Tower" >}}
 {{< figure link="/img/2024/2024-04-17-chokes.jpg" caption="Chokes" >}}